witnessmenow/Spotify-Diy-Thing/README.md

 These steps only need to be run once.

-### Spotify API
+### Step 1 - Spotify Dev Account

 In order to use this project, you will need to create an application on the Spotify Developer Dashboard

 - Sign into the [Spotify Developer page](https://developer.spotify.com/dashboard/login)
-- Create a new application. (name it whatever you want)
+- Create a new application. (name it whatever you want).
+There is a section fo "callback URI" you can just make this "locahost" for now.
 - You will need the "client ID" and "client secret" from this page later in the steps

-- You will also need to add a callback URI for authentication process by clicking "Edit Settings", what URI to use will be displayed on screen in a later step.
+You will need to add a callback URI for authentication process by clicking "Edit Settings", what URI to use will be displayed on screen in a later step.

-### Flash the Project
+### Step 2 - Flash the Project

 Flash the project directly from your browser [here](https://witnessmenow.github.io/Spotify-Diy-Thing) (Chrome & Edge only)

 or

-Install from the Arduino IDE, no changes are needed to the code

-### WiFiManager
+Jump to the "code" section below

+### Step 3 - Adding your Wifi and Spotify Details

+The device is now flashed with the code, but it doesn't know what your Wifi or Spotify details are.

 In order to enter your wifi details, the project will host it's own wifi network.
 Connect to it using your phone.